TanmayD32/Dewey/README.md

 Steps to install- https://www.youtube.com/watch?v=uDbDIhR76H4

 2. Install Discord.py.
-Step- Go to CMD and type, pip install discord (It will take some time) And you are good to go :)
+Step 1 - Go to CMD and type, pip install discord (It will take some time) And you are good to go :)

+Step 2 - Run the bot.
+Download my Bot code.
+After downloading it, Right click on that file >> Open With >> Python (If you want to edit the code, Right click on that file >> Open With >> {Your text editor})

 If you have any questions regarding my bot, feel free to DM me on discord- Tanmay#3877